GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/docs/system-description/protocol.md

    challenge or cast, or (2) as in STAR-Vote, cast by putting the ballot in the smart ballot box or challenge by going to an EO who marks the the ballot as challenged at the controller.

+   @design kiniry What is a security *perception* point of view?
+   We have a design decision to make.
+Which device(s): (a) capture a ballot image, (b) interpret a ballot image into a CVR, (c) provide feedback to the voter about improperly filled-out HMPBs, (d) permit the voter to cryptographically cast or challenge a ballot, and (e) physically capture a cast ballot.
+Given the workflow necessary for an E2E-V system, there are only a few orderings of these steps that make sense.
+And given the number of features, we can have something between one and five devices that fulfill these features.
+At the protocol level, I'd prefer to specify them separately so that we can have a simpler model for reasoning about security properties.
+At the physical implementation level, I'd prefer to have as few devices as reasonable to build, and I'd prefer to have the P1 and the P2 in two different devices.

 6.a. *Challenge* If V challenges the PBS, then B is cryptographically
      spoiled and returned to the voter and they are told to return to